Community

 The Board sets aside 20 minutes for public comments in general and 20 more for public comments for each agenda item.
 Speakers are allowed 1 minute each.
 Student speakers are given precedence over other speakers if more than 20 speakers sign up to speak.
 Almost all 20 slots for the general comments as well as the 20 additional slots for an agenda item to set up to establish a discussion of censure of Bollukus at a future meeting were filled by CAPO students whose handlers had arranged for them to be signed up as speakers hours before the meeting started.

-May Sky Report
+June Sky Report

 Griffiths Observatory

-This is the Griffith Observatory Sky Report for the period between May 1 and May 31, 2025.
+This is the Griffith Observatory Sky Report for the period between June 1 and June 30, 2025.
 Here are the events happening in the sky of southern California.

-Jupiter is in Taurus the Bull.
-On the 1st, Jupiter sets in the west-northwest at 10:45 p.m., PDT, and is 33-arcseconds wide.
-On the 31st, the planet sets in the west-northwest at 9:16 p.m., PDT.
-A telescope capable of magnification 50x will show the Red Spot, and the four bright Galilean moons also can be seen moving back and forth, across and behind Jupiter.
+Jupiter moves from Taurus the Bull into Gemini the Twins on the 11th.
+On the 1st, Jupiter sets in the west-northwest at 9:13 p.m., one hour 13 minutes after the sun sets.
+On the 6th, the sun sets at 8:03 p.m., and Jupiter sets at 8:58 p.m., 55 minutes later.
+After the 6th, Jupiter is close to the sun and is not safe to observe.
+The planet is 34 arcseconds wide.
+A telescope capable of magnification 50x will show the Red Spot, and the four bright Galilean moons can be seen moving back and forth, across and behind Jupiter.

 SPECIAL EVENTS